 The CPS department has sole responsibility for administering POs.
-The issuance of a PO can only be completed by CPS Staff with some delegated exemptions Facilities (out of hours, emergency POs only).
+The issuance of a PO can only be completed by CPS Staff with some delegated responsibility provided to Facilities (out of hours, emergency POs only), and Medical Device Reprocessing (special requests only).